-My heart is always with Paris, even more so after the recent terrorist attacks that have befallen it.
+My heart is always with Paris.
 From grand hotels and haute cuisine to Haussmann architecture and street fashion that sprouts endless trends, the City of Lights is always glamorous, romantic and … resilient.
 Resembling a coiling snail shell (that’s escargot here), Paris spirals out for the 1st (premier) Arrondissement all the way to the double digits, where all the edgy action is these days.
 It’s also bisected by the Seine—which divides the city into Right and Left Banks (the Right is the northern part, since the river flows West)—which makes it absolutely swoon-worthy in warmer months, when ancient couples holding hands and hipsters sharing a bottle of Burgundy set up picnics along the walkways and walls that line the water.

 A certain old-world way of living prevails here: meals are meant to be lingered over, architecture is meant to be admired, and conversation is always lively.
 A city so beautiful that Hitler’s general refused his order to firebomb the city during the 1944 Occupation, Paris retains its romantic je ne sais quoi.
 No matter how many times I visit, I am still awestruck by its beauty.

 The magnitude of places to eat in Paris can be overwhelming, from haute-cuisine to all-day cafés, hip wine bars, classic bistros and the new, more modern “bistronomiques”.
 For lunch you can never go wrong with a souffle from Le Souffle, crepe from Breizh or burger from Ralphs (Ralph Lauren’s outpost).
 Frenchies is still hot but Frenchies to go next door has a take out option if you just can’t wait for a table – we love to go here for breakfast.
 Craving Italian, we suggest Daroco, a trattoria in the former Jean-Paul Gauthier space or Casa Bini for Classic Italian.
 Those with Chinese food cravings must go to Diep, possibly the best Chinese food you will ever find or the sushi/French Bar Des Pres and sister restaurant Aux Pres next door.
 From the classics (L’ami Jean and Paul Bert, for example) to the newest ‘hot’ restaurants, check our Map for a selective list of some of our tried and true favorites.